PetitPandaRoux/game-of-life/README.md

 - Refactoring of code
 - Writting everything using modern Javascript instead of actual ES5
-- Let user choose parameter (number of cell alive at the beginning, round interval....)
+- Let users choose parameter (number of cell alive at the beginning, round interval, maybe even which cell should be alive....)

 # GAME OF LIFE - FR